bhimmetoglu/RoboBohr/README.md

 ### Analysis

 The main part of RoboBohr is written in Python with extensions written in C (wrapped using [Cython](http://cython.org/)).
 The data analsysis, visualization and training of learning algorithms are performed by R scripts included in the repo.

+### Article
+The preprint of the article explaining RoboBohr can be accessed from [here](http://arxiv.org/abs/1609.07124).